La Trobe Student Union

 The La Trobe Student Union (LTSU) is a representative body for students at La Trobe University.
-The LTSU is located at the Bundoora campus in the Agora.
-The LTSU is made up of elected student representatives who provide advocacy, services, events and support for all La Trobe Students.
-The representatives include President, Education Vice President, General Secretary, Postgraduate Officer, Education Public Affairs Officer, Welfare Officer, Women's Officer, Queer Officer, People of Colour Officer, Aboriginal and Torres Strait Islander Officer, Disabilities Officer, Social Justice Officer, Activities Officer and 7 General Members of Council.
+The LTSU is located at the Bundoora campus.
+It is made up of elected student representatives who provide advocacy, services, events and support for La Trobe Students, also operating the Rabelais student newspaper.
+The Union also runs a food bank on the Bundoora campus.

-The LTSU also operates Rabelais (student paper), student advocacy and legal service.

-The LTSU was formed in 2011 with a merger of the Guild, the SRC and the La Trobe University Postgraduate Association.
-It also incorporated Mature Aged Student Organisation (formerly the Part Time, Evening Mature Student Organisation) and International Student Association as associated bodies along with the regional bodies the Mildura Student Association and the Shepparton Student Association.
+The Student Representative Council was formed in July 1967, and the larger La Trobe Student Union being formed being formed in 1971.
+The LTSU was split into three bodies in 2006 with the introduction of voluntary student unionism and the consequent loss of funding, being the Student Guild, the Student Representative Council and the Postgraduate Association.
+In 2011, with the introduction of the Student Services and Amenities fee by the Gillard government, the LTSU was remerged into one body, with incorporation of the Mature Aged Student Organisation (formerly the Part Time, Evening Mature Student Organisation) and International Student Association as associated bodies.

-LTSU Wedge-tailed eagle totem logo is designed by Chuan-Zui Choo.

 History

 During the 1960s and 1970s, La Trobe, along with Monash, was considered to have the most politically active student body of any university in Australia.
 The Communist Party of Australia (Marxist-Leninist) was a prominent organisation on campus, often with the cover of a front organisation sometimes encouraging the name 'La Trot'.
 The following La Trobe alumni were all good friends at the time and took part in student politics: Bill Kelty from the ACTU and AFL Commissioner, former Treasurer Tony Sheehan, Don Watson, Geoff Walsh (Bob Hawke's press secretary, High-profile union officials Brian Boyd, John Cummins and Garry Weaven, former federal treasury official and former Westpac CEO, David Morgan.
 Some other Labor figures and people from the left side of politics include Mary Delahunty, Phil Cleary and Michael Danby.
 Despite the general socialist/leftist atmosphere several conservative corporate/business figures and Liberal party members have come from La Trobe, including Victorian Liberal Party Leader Matthew Guy who, in March 2018, apologised for a homophobic letter he signed in 1994, which resurfaced ahead of the State election.

-The La Trobe University Students' Union is responsible for many Contact Student Services but its role has been considerably diminished as a consequence of Voluntary Student Unionism.
+The La Trobe University Students' Union is responsible for many Contact Student Services but its role has been considerably diminished as a consequence of Voluntary Student Unionism, introduced in 2006.
 There were previously three main student representative bodies on campus known as the La Trobe University Student Guild, The Student's Representative Council and the La Trobe Postgraduate Student's Association.
-The La Trobe University Student Representative Council, became the principal representative body on campus and a student advocacy group as well as student representatives for welfare, disability, women, queer, indigenous, environment, education and welfare and the Guild managed student services.
-In 2011 however, the Student's Representative Council, The La Trobe Postgraduate Students Association, The Students Guild and the university merged the three separate organisations into one body: The La Trobe Student Union.
+The SRC became the principal representative body on campus.
+In 2011, the SRC, Postgraduate Students Association, Students Guild and the university remerged the three separate organisations back into one body: The La Trobe Student Union.